 Solar cells or photovoltaic cells (PV) (comes from the Greek; photo meaning “light” and voltaic meaning “electricity”), convert sunlight directly into electricity.
 A solar panel is a group of cells connected electrically and grouped into a frame.
 Many solar panels put together will form a solar array.

 PV cells are made of special materials called semiconductors (usually silicon).
 When light hits the solar cell, part of the energy absorbed and electrons from the atoms in the semiconductor material are released.
 When electrical conductors are attached to the positive and negative sides, thus forming an electrical circuit, the electrons can be captured in the form or electric current (electricity).
 This current, together with the cell’s voltage (which is a result of its built-in electric field or fields), defines the power (or wattage) that the solar cell can produce.

-What is the Average Lifespan of a Solar Panel?
-Solar panels installed today will produce a reasonable amount of solar energy for about 30 to 40 years, without the need of replacing them.
+What is the average lifespan of a solar panel?
+Solar panels installed today will produce a reasonable amount of solar energy for about 30 to 40 years, without the need for replacing them.

 This image reveals the two types of solar thermal systems: flat plate collector and evacuated tubes.

 We are here to help you find your best deal!
 We know that finding the right supplier might take some research.
-You can make this process faster by simply filling in the contact form at the top of this page and wait to receive up to four free, no-obligation quotes from our professional installers.
+You can make this process faster by simply clicking the button below and filling in our short contact form.
+You’ll receive up to 3 free, no-obligation quotes from our professional installers.